Oujiang-Laboratory-Bioinformatics/KMCG/README.md

 ### KMC

-Download  REFRESH's [KMC](https://github.com/refresh-bio/KMC) from the website, install the pipeline.
+Download  REFRESH's [KMC](https://github.com/refresh-bio/KMC) from the website, and install the pipeline.
 Get working KMC in your `PATH`.

 ### KMCG